RakhithJK/dbeaver-dbeaver-wiki/Create-Connection.md

 ![](images/ug/Wizard-select-connection-view.png)

-You can choose Simple mode on this step.
-Simple mode gives simplified access to the database.
-Basically with the ability to view data only in schemas and tables.
+You can choose the Simple mode on this step.
+Simple mode gives simplified access to the database, which is basically with the ability to view data only in schemas and tables.

 ![](images/ug/Simple-mode-connection-view.png)